← Back to Blog

 CMD ["node", "dist/server.js"]

-• Order layers by change frequency: Put COPY package*.json before COPY . . to cache the npm install layer.
+• Order layers by change frequency.
+Dependencies change less often than source code.
+Put COPY package*.json and RUN npm ci before COPY . . to keep the dependency install layer cached across most rebuilds.

-• Use npm ci not npm install in Dockerfiles. ci is deterministic and faster in CI.
+• Use npm ci not npm install. ci is deterministic (respects lockfile exactly), faster in CI, and fails loudly on lockfile inconsistencies.

 Docker Compose